cube-js/cube/guides/web-analytics/content/5_building_a_dashboard.md

 }
 ```

-Next, let's define `newUsersCount` measure by using [filters
+Next, let's create a new measure to count only for "New Users".
+We're going to define `newUsersCount` measure by using [filters
 property](https://cube.dev/docs/measures#parameters-filters) to select
 only **new** sessions.